Mor lam: History

 In the late 18th and 19th centuries, the music of Laos began to spread into the Thai heartland, extending Lao influence to Siam.
 Forced population transfers from Laos into the newly acquired region of Isan and what is now Central Thailand accelerated the rapid adoption of mor lam.
 Even King Mongkut's vice-king Pinklao became enamoured of it.
 But in 1857, following the vice-king's death, Mongkut banned public performances, citing the threat it posed to Thai culture and its alleged role in causing a drought.
 Performance of mor lam thereafter was a largely local affair, confined to events such as festivals in Isan and Laos.
 However, as Isan people began to migrate throughout the rest of the country, the music came with them.
 The first major mor lam performance of the 20th century in Bangkok took place at the Rajadamnern Stadium in 1946.
 Even then, the number of migrant workers from Isan was fairly small, and mor lam was paid little attention by the outside world.

 In the 1950s and 1960s, there were attempts in both Thailand and Laos to appropriate lam for political purposes.
 The USIS in Thailand and both sides in the Laotian Civil War (the "Secret War") recruited mor lam singers to insert propaganda into their performances, in hopes persuading the rural population to support their cause.
 The Thai attempt was unsuccessful, taking insufficient account of performers' practices and the audiences' demands, but it was more successful in Laos.
 The victorious Communists continued to maintain a propaganda troupe even after seizing power in 1975.

 Mor lam started to spread in Thailand in the late-1970s and early-1980s, when more and more people left rural Isan to seek work.
 Mor lam performers began to appear on television, led by Banyen Rakgaen, and the music soon gained a national profile.
 It remains an important link to home for Isan migrants in the capital city, where mor lam clubs and karaoke bars are meeting places for those newly arrived.
+Though Mor lam spread in Thailand, it was popular only among the ethnic Lao people from Isan, and not Thai people, as this type of music was viewed as inferior; In Bangkok, it was viewed as music for the low class or rural people.

 Contemporary mor lam is very different from that of previous generations.
 None of the traditional Isan genres is commonly performed today; instead singers perform three-minute songs combining lam segments with luk thung or pop style sections, while comedians perform skits between blocks of songs.
 Mor lam sing performances typically consist of medleys of luk thung and lam songs, with electric instruments dominant and bawdy repartee.
 Sing comes from the English word 'racing' (a reference to the music's origin among Isan's biker fraternity; pai sing means 'to go racing about on motorbikes').

-Lam in Laos has remained more conservative, and traditional styles are maintained, but massive exposure to Thai media and culture has led to increasing influence and the adoption of the more modern and popular Isan styles.